oracle-cne/ocne/doc/experimental/phase1.md

 # Phase One: Verrazzano Migration

-### Version: v0.0.7-draft
+### Version: v0.0.8-draft

 The instructions must be performed in the sequence outlined in this document.

 ## Prerequisites
-Set the environment variable KUBECONFIG to point to your cluster.
+Set the environment variable KUBECONFIG to point to your cluster kubeconfig.

 ## Install Oracle Cloud Native Environment 2.0 CLI